maryash/maryash.github.io/235/projects/project_5/project-5.md

 ![Sort](sort.png)

 Your objective for this project is to implement five sorting algorithms over the `DoublyLinkedList` class that you created for Project 3.
 In order to successfully complete this project, you **must** understand the prerequisite material from the previous projects, you **must** know what a comparator is, and you **must** understand how the bubble sort, insertion sort, and merge sort algorithms work.
-If you are not absolutely comfortable with these topics, please seek help immediately: contact me or our UTA, Nigel.

 ### Some additional resources
 - Comparators